How to make strawberries last longer is a post that puts 2 popular Pinterest methods to the test. See which kept strawberries fresh for 3 weeks!

 Conclusion: The Best Way to Store Strawberries

-• The strawberries will not get moldy using this method.
-They will, however, start to ferment.
+- Using this method, the strawberries will not get moldy.
+However, they will start to ferment.
 They may seem fine, but they aren’t edible if you leave them too long in the refrigerator.

-***NOTE: The results will vary based on the ripeness of the fruit when placed into the jar, refrigerator temperature, etc.
+***NOTE: The results will vary depending on the ripeness of the fruit when placed in the jar, the refrigerator temperature, etc.

 FAQs on Storing Strawberries

-Strawberries can be left unrefrigerated after cutting them for up to two hours.
-You will want to put them in the fridge after two hours to help the berries stay fresh and be safe to eat.
+Strawberries can be left unrefrigerated after being cut for up to two hours.
+After two hours, they should be put in the fridge to stay fresh and safe to eat.

 However, if you have not cut or washed them, they can sit at room temperature for up to two days.
 However, storing them at room temperature will not stay fresh for as long as they will by storing them in a glass container in the fridge.